Tony Brown (rugby union): 2020 Match Fit

 In 2020, he joined Match Fit season 1 as reinforcements since the first contact rugby warmup match against Pukekohe Presidents, and subsequently the final game against Classic Barbarians.
 At the time, he and Leon MacDonald were the only current coaches in the squad in season 1.

 Personal life

-Brown is a New Zealander of Māori descent (Ngāpuhi descent).
+Brown is a New Zealander of Māori (Ngāi Tahu and Ngāpuhi) descent.